Data-Science-Society-UCR/venv-setup/README.md

 ### 1. Install Python
 If you haven't already installed Python, install it from the official website: https://www.python.org/downloads/
+* #### If prompted with a box "Add Python to PATH", please check this before clicking "Install Now"

 ### 2 & 3.
 Open Terminal and Verify Python Installation
 Check if Python is installed by running one of the following commands: